 Dr. Thomas Lamar – Kingston Chiropractor

 The quarterback fired a pass my way.
 As I caught the football—absorbing its speed into my abdomen—it happened.
-My lower back exploded into excruciating, disabling pain.”
-After seeking medical care, he learned to live with the medical doctor’s diagnosis of a “strained back.”
+My lower back exploded into excruciating, disabling pain.
+After seeking medical care, I learned to live with the medical doctor’s diagnosis of “strained back.”

 Good thing.
-Because after lifting a Christmas tree, his back went out again.
-He got his first chiropractic adjustment, and it was DRAMATIC.
-“If there ever was a chiropractic ‘miracle adjustment’ to be had, I got it,” he smiles.
-At that point, chiropractic became more than a professional option—it became a passion to pursue.
+Because after lifting a Christmas tree, my back went out again.
+This time, I decided to see a chiropractor for help.
+Little did I know it would be life changing.
+If there ever was a chiropractic “miracle adjustment” to be had, I got it.
+And after that adjustment, chiropractic became more than a professional option—it became a passion to pursue.

-“Give our office a call or email me using the link below,” Dr. Lamar invites.
-“I’d love to hear about your ‘snow cone story.'”
+Give our office a call, or email us using the contact tab in the menu above.
+I’d love to hear about your ‘snow cone story.’

 Meet the Lamar Family